kianzohoury/VAE/README.md

 anomaly detection, this behavior is actually a significant limitation that makes vanilla autoencoders a poor choice for generating new data points.

-### Limitations of Autoencoders
+### Limitations of Autoencoders for Data Generation
-Up until this point, we've only looked at end-to-end generation but what about generating new data points?
+Up until this point, we've only looked at end-to-end generation, but what about generating new data points?
 To do so, we typically choose a random latent vector via sampling, i.e. $z$ ~ $N(0, 1)$ and feed it to the decoder.
 Why choose $z$ randomly?
 Since, we are not feeding an $x$ into the encoder, we still need a $z$ to generate $x'$,